kislyuk/ensure/README.rst

 doesn't use the assert statement (which is liable to be turned off with the ``-O`` flag), it can be used to validate conditions in production code, not just for testing.

-Aside from better looking code, a big reason to use *ensure* is that it provides more readable and informative error messages when things go wrong.
-Going forward, this will be a major development focus.
-You will be in control of how much information is presented in each error, which context it's thrown from, and what introspection capabilities the exception object will have.
+Aside from better looking code, a big reason to use *ensure* is that it provides more consistent, readable, and informative error messages when things go wrong.
+See `Motivation and Goals <#motivation-and-goals>`_ for more.

 Installation
 ------------